 Also, if you have the chance, try to visit the spots you’re most excited about in the hour after sunrise or the hour before sunset.
 This time is called “golden hour” and will add some beautiful tones and shadows to your photos, especially compared to mid-day, which is a tough time to shoot due to the harsh glare of the sun.

-Rhonda Krause is travel photographer and writer based in Edmonton, Canada.
+Rhonda Krause is a travel photographer and writer based in Edmonton, Canada.
 She founded the blog Travel?
 Yes Please!, to showcase the places she has visited and provide helpful, first-hand tips to other travelers.
-She hopes her blog and photography inspires others to travel and experience our wonderful world!
+She hopes her blog and photography inspire others to travel and experience our wonderful world!